xragua/xraybinaryorbit/paper/paper.md

 $$ \xi = \frac{L_{\rm X}}{n(r_{\rm X}) r_{\rm X}^{2}} $$

 ### Doppler Effect
-The Doppler effect refers to the change in frequency or wavelength of a wave (such as sound or light) in relation to an observer moving relative to the source.
+The Doppler effect refers to the change in frequency or wavelength of a wave in relation to an observer moving relative to the source.

 The Doppler velocity provoked by orbital motion can be calculated as: